yshlin/google-form-to-html/README.md

 ## What if Google Form changed its implementation?
 This is something to consider when relying on implementation that didn't officially get published as API.
-Hopefully a daily scheduled test can inform us when it happens.
+Hopefully a daily scheduled test can inform us soon enough when that happens.